Use my comprehensive packing list for Japan to ensure you've got everything you need to make your Japan trip hassle free.

 - Flight tickets: Even in this day of electronic ticketing, it's helpful to have a paper copy to refer to and show airport staff.
 If you are still researching flights to Japan, see CheapFlights.com as a useful way to compare multiple airlines' flight times and prices

 - Hotel reservations: Having a print out is helpful for hotel staff as well as for yourself.
 If the hotel provides an address in Japanese, this is useful for taxi drivers.
 Also, you’ll be asked to fill in your first night’s hotel address in your landing card before immigration, so a printout is handy.
 Book Japan hotels online at Booking.com and Agoda.com

 - Buy your Japan Rail Pass if you're intending to travel around the country.
 You need to buy this before you arrive in Japan.
-See my article Japan Rail Pass: Is It Worth It? for more detailed info.
-Short answer: Yes, it is!
+See my article Japan Rail Pass: How To Buy Online for more detailed info or buy it directly online at GoVoyagin.com.